chromium/chromium/docs/orderfile.md

 are a list of function offsets into the binary that were called during execution of the benchmarks.

-3. **Cluster the symbols from the profiles to generate the unpatched orderfile.**
+3. **Cluster the symbols from the profiles to generate the orderfile.**
 The offsets are processed and merged using a [clustering](../tools/cygprofile/cluster.py) algorithm to produce an orderfile.

-4. **Build an uninstrumented Chrome and patch the orderfile with it.** The orderfile based on an instrumented build cannot be applied directly to an uninstrumented build.
-The orderfile needs to be [patched](../tools/cygprofile/patch_orderfile.py) with an uninstrumented build because the instrumentation has a non-trivial impact on inlining decisions and has identical code folding disabled.
-The patching step produces the final orderfile which will be in `clank/orderfiles/` for internal builds, or in `orderfiles/` if running the generator script with `--public`.
-The uninstrumented build will be in `out/orderfile_arm64_uninstrumented_out`.

-5. **Run benchmarks on the final orderfile.** We run some benchmarks to compare the performance with/without the orderfile.
+4. **Run benchmarks on the final orderfile.** We run some benchmarks to compare the performance with/without the orderfile.
 You can supply the `--no-benchmark` flag to skip this step.